Fat-Frumos/Enterprise/README.md

-###There is a list of Cars in the system,for which it is necessary to implement:
+###There is a list of Cars in the system, for which it is necessary to implement:
+index.jsp /
+login.jsp /login

 - choice by brand;
 - choice according to quality class;